xymodule/libs/README.md

 # libs
-It's include the public common libs in GameGophers
+It's include the public common libs in gonet2